TOWARDS A FISCALLY SUSTAINABLE ALBERTA

 We need to make some hard decisions about our revenues and expenses to bring Alberta back to a more sustainable position.
 If we don’t take reasonable action soon, we’ll need to take drastic action later.

-The Business Council of Alberta’s preliminary report, Towards a Fiscally Sustainable Alberta: A Review of Provincial Government Finances, looks at Alberta’s historical performance of, and approach to, fiscal management, including an examination of our reliance on volatile resource royalties, and recommends some broad actions to tackle this big challenge—from a discussion of a sales tax to ways to grow our tax base.
+The Business Council of Alberta’s preliminary report, Towards a Fiscally Sustainable Alberta, looks at Alberta’s historical performance of, and approach to, fiscal management, including an examination of our over reliance on resource royalties, and explores some broad options to tackle this big challenge—from aligning expenses with comparator provinces, to a discussion of new revenue options, to ways to grow our economy and therefore tax base.

 Alberta’s fiscal challenge is large and long standing.
 For years, we have undertaxed and overspent, and this has created a cause for serious concern—growing debt and concern of fiscal sustainability.
 While COVID has magnified this problem, there are several long-term factors that have underpinned Alberta’s revenue and expenditures, including